miquelbeltran/minilogue-xd-preset-maker/README.md

-# The Minilogue Sound Librarian Librarian
+# The Minilogue (xd) Sound Librarian Librarian

+This is a modified version of the script created by @mlj.

+The original script was designed to create Preset Minilogue files.
+This version has been modified to support Minilogue xd Preset files.

+Below this line, is the original instructions of usage.
+They still apply, just use the minilogue xd files format:

+- mnlgxdlib
+- mnlgxdpreset
+- mnlgxdoprog

+---

+# Original README.md

 The Minilogue Sound Librarian Librarian (`miniloguesll`) is a simple script that prepares sound packs (a.k.a. preset files, a.k.a. `.mnlgpreset` files) from Minilogue patch files and bundles of patch files.
 For some strange reason this feature was left out of KORG's [Minilogue Sound Librarian](http://www.korg.com/uk/products/synthesizers/minilogue/librarian_contents.php) making it cumbersome to manage collections of Minilogue patches.